garrandall/popular-music-data/tracks/i-d-still-say-yes-klymaxx.md

 Darlin', for you, I'd do it over and over again
 (Over and over, say yes, say yes, oh, girl, say yes) Say yes to you again
-Darlin', for you, I'd do it over and over again (Say yes, ooh)
+Darlin', for you, I'd do it over and over again (Say yes, oh)